somersgreg/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+If you were to describe semantic HTML to the next cohort of students, what would you say?

+	> Semantic HTML means you code meaningfully.
+You choose precise names like 'nav' over 'div' although either would functionally suffice.
+Your code should convey meaning about itself, not just define the end result.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Name two big differences between display: block; and display: inline;.

+	> Block: Can adjust height and width.
+Extends full width of viewport.
+Always starts new line.
+Examples: div, p, ul/ol
+	> Inline: Cannot adjust height and width.
+Doesnt start a new line or on a new line.
+Takes up min space.
+Examples: span, a, input, button

-3. What are the 4 areas of the box model?
+What are the 4 areas of the box model?

+	> In inward order: Margin, Border, Padding, Content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+While using flexbox, what axis does the following property work on: align-items: center?

+	> Align items apply to the cross-axis perpendicular to the main (justify) axis.
+	< My understanding is the poles can be rotated but cant remember.
+If not the axis is N-S.

-5. Explain why git is valuable to a team of developers.
+Explain why git is valuable to a team of developers?

+	> Branching: everone has their own version; Version Control: mistakes can be undone & a history of changes allows for documentation and mergeing; Cloneing: provides an additional useable backup; Committing: only adds to a file rather than deleting; Local: offline working possible.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.